 Here we are!
 After many wonderful and wild weeks of celebrating, gifting and general merriment, it is a new year!
-2018.
-Just saying it (much less writing it) always fills me with a weird excitement about all that is ahead and unknown.
 And with that excitement always comes a twinge of worry about how best to start the new year off right.
 Never fear fellow worriers – I have just the solution!
 January is the perfect time to view your home with a fresh set of eyes and give your space a major (or not so major) once over.
-Follow along…

 1. Embrace the chaos!
 My home is always out of sorts after the holidays and in a strange way, it’s freeing.
 We all get so stuck in our ways and when things are chaotic, it’s easier to see through the same old habits.
 Sit down and think about how you want your space to work.
 Kitchen table become a dumping ground for daily life while your actual desk sits spotless?
 Shoes piled in the hallway because your entry closet is crammed with cleaning supplies and other odds and ends?

 Once you can put a name to the issues and think about the changes you want to make, it’s much easier to come up with a plan.